The problem of mind and body during Asia and Pacific War in Japan

 life.
 Second, he contrived the new intervention of idea that separating mind and body.

-By way of conclusion, it seems appropriate to remark that, although his original idea of
+By way of conclusion, it seems appropriate to remark that, although his

 mind-body oneness, Shinshinichinyo expressing mind, gave a logical foundation of suicide at-